MaZderMind/osm-history-renderer/README.md

 # OpenStreetMap History Renderer & Tools
 This Repository contains an experimental, work-in-progress (as everything in the OSM universe, i think ;)) history renderer.
 It is able to import a history excerpt (or a full history dump) of OpenStreetMap data and create an image from a specified region for a specific point in time.
 You may want to see berlin as it was in 2008?
 No Problem!
 The importer is written against [Jochen Topfs](https://github.com/joto) great osmium framework which provides history-capable readers for xml and pbf.
+If you want ot try it, check out the [Tutorial](https://github.com/MaZderMind/osm-history-renderer/blob/master/TUTORIAL.md).

 ## Build it
 The importer can be compiled with g++ or clang++.
 Noth compilers are mentioned in the Makefile, so just uncomment whichever suites your needs best.
 Build it using make and then run it als described below.